dorit weintal c.v.

 WORKS CREATED IN AMSTERDAM

-Weintal is a multidisciplinary artist, choreographer, dancer, and writer, the artistic director of Faido Company / DOFAI foundation, based in Amsterdam.
+Weintal is a multidisciplinary artist, choreographer, dancer, the artistic director of Faido Company / DOFAI foundation, based in Amsterdam.
 She travels internationally as a director, maker and teacher.

 The project includes a documentary film, an art film, a book-poem, a book art meets philosophy, and performances.
 In this project she is collaborating with newcomers, refugees, and neighbors, together with her artistic team.

 Starting the development trajectory Trust - a multidisciplinary project implemented in Amsterdam.